radiantearth/stac-spec/extensions/eo/README.md

 A number of implementations listed on [STAC Examples on stacspec.org](https://stacspec.org/#examples) are making use of the core EO properties, including the SpaceNet, CBERS, sat-api and Planet implementations.
 This is not marked as more mature because the eo:bands portion is still being fleshed out.

-## Extensions

-The [extensions page](../README.md) gives an overview about related extensions.
-Of particular relevance to EO data:

-* the [Sat Extension Specification](../sat/README.md) to describe SAR data collected from a satellite.
-* the [View Geometry Extension Specification](../view/README.md) to describe angles of sensors collecting earth observation data from above the earth.

 ## Best Practices